 ChildCareGroup manages the Child Care Assistance program (also known as the child care subsidy program) which provides qualified families with financial assistance to offset the high cost of child care so that parents can go to work or attend school or job training.
 Eligible families can seek financial support for care for their children from birth to age 12.

 Getting Started with Child Care Assistance

-Eligibility for the Child Care Assistance program is based on earnings, activity hours and the child’s eligibility.
+Eligibility for the Child Care Assistance program is based on residence, earnings, activity hours and the child’s eligibility.
 The amount of subsidy provided is based on household income and the number of children in care.